Are you tired of your hard hat being uncomfortable or irritating during work, and want to know how to make it more comfortable?

 Adjustable Fit

 Select a hard hat that features adjustable settings to customize the fit.
-Adjustable straps, ratchets, or wheel adjustments allow you to fine-tune the fit according to your head size and shape.
+Adjustable straps, ratchets, or wheel adjustments let you fine-tune the fit to your head size and shape.

 Sweatbands